-Each year, Rollins awards dozens of scholarships to talented students.
+Each year, Rollins awards hundreds of scholarships to talented students.
 In fact, Money.com ranks us in the top 50 schools in the nation for merit-based aid.
 It’s just another way we’re supporting the next generation of global leaders.
 Whether you demonstrate outstanding academic ability or athleticism, live to serve your community, or have a knack for leadership, Rollins has scholarships dedicated to whatever makes you shine.

 for merit-based aid